daniellionel01/parrot/README.md

 # Project Status

-**this library project is currently pre-alpha. it will be released under v1.0.0 once ready for usage.**
+**this project is currently pre-alpha. it will be released under v1.0.0 once ready for usage.**

 # How it works